andymac-2/notepad/_posts/2020-09-03-repeat_yourself.md

 - Making a function `async` when it doesn't need to be.
 - Using mutable references when immutable references would suffice.

-## The largest set of postconditions
+## The Largest Set of Postconditions

 In order for a function to be maximally reusable, it must be useful in as many places as possible.
-Each potential call site may place requirements on the result of the function, so it would make sense that the more strict the postconditions, the more places the function can satisfy the requirements of the call sites.
+Each potential call site may place requirements on the result of the function.
+Therefore, it would make sense that the more strict the postconditions, the more places the function can satisfy the requirements of the call sites.

-### Example 1: Return the parent class
+### Example 1: Return the Parent Class

 In Object Orientated programming, a parent class can be used wherever a child class can be used, but not the other way around.
 To make the function as reusable as possible, return the parent class: